thomasqueirozb/autovor/README.md

 ## Usage

-First of all create a file named `creds.txt` on the same folder you are going to run the program from.
-This file must contain **ONLY** 2 lines, the first being your login and the second being your password.
+Either set the USERNAME and PASSWORD environment variables.
+You can do that by setting copying the `.env.example` file to `.env` and editing the values inside.
+You could alternatively create a file named `creds.txt` on the same folder you are going to run the program from, containing **ONLY** 2 lines, the first being your login and the second being your password.

 If you encounter any problems try running it with the `--emulate-browser` flag.
 This will make it so some _unnecessary_ GET requests are made in between operations, just like a browser would.
 If you find that this is necessary or something else doesn't work, please [open an issue](https://github.com/thomasqueirozb/autovor/issues).